 - A female parent may carry her own fertilized egg, that of her same sex partner, or a donated egg

-- The parents may opt to use a gestational carrier (surrogate), or woman who carries a baby to term on behalf of another couple.
-There are two primary types of surrogacy: gestational (the woman carries an embryo that is not genetically related to her on behalf of the intended parents) or traditional (in which the surrogate carries and delivers her own egg, which has been fertilized with sperm from an intended parent or a donor, and the surrogate delivers the child on behalf of the intended parents).
+- The parents may opt to use a gestational carrier, or woman who carries a baby to term on behalf of another couple.
+There are two primary types of surrogacy: gestational (the woman carries an embryo that is not genetically related to her on behalf of the intended parents) or traditional (in which the gestational carrier carries and delivers her own egg, which has been fertilized with sperm from an intended parent or a donor, and the gestational carrier delivers the child on behalf of the intended parents).

 Assisted reproductive technology is an intricate and challenging process from both a medical and legal perspective.
 At Haas Tharrington, P.A., Attorney Jennifer Tharrington, is a fellow of the American Academy of Assisted Reproductive Technology Attorneys, and devotes the majority of her practice solely to ART law matters.For a free confidential consultation, please call us today.